 Beyond the Headlines: Decoding Today's Politics and Current Events

-Celebrated FOX News Channel (FNC) Co-Host and political and legal analyst Kimberly Guilfoyle takes audiences inside today's top stories, issues and current events, providing engaging and substantive commentary that will have them looking at the news in an entirely new way.
-With a career in broadcast television that spans over a decade and three major networks, Guilfoyle shines a revealing and entertaining light on issues ranging from what to expect from the current administration to what's on the agenda on Capitol Hill, balancing both candid analysis and humorous anecdotes.
-On air every weekday at 5PM as a Co-Host of The Five, one of FNC's highest-rated shows, Guilfoyle is known as a quick-thinking spitfire who has a response to every question, and she brings the same energy and expertise to each of her speaking engagements.
+Political and legal analyst Kimberly Guilfoyle takes audiences inside today's top stories, issues and current events, providing engaging and substantive commentary that will have them looking at the news in an entirely new way.
+With a career in broadcast television that spanned over a decade and three major networks, Guilfoyle shines a revealing and entertaining light on issues ranging from what to expect from the current administration to what's on the agenda on Capitol Hill, balancing both candid analysis and humorous anecdotes.

 Making the Case: Lessons in Leadership and How to Come out Ahead